beginning of content

 You, or the person you care for, may qualify for free or subsidised public transport or taxis.
 Carers may be eligible for free travel with a Companion Card.

 Each state and territory has a taxi voucher scheme.
-You can visit Carer Gateway for links to each state's scheme and to check your relative, partner or friend's eligibility.
+Visit Carer gateway for more information about travel and links to each state's scheme.
+You can also check your loved one's eligibility.

 Resources and support